Top Europe ExperiencesView More

-Will it be a tour of one or more of the classics: the British Isles, France, Spain, or Italy?
+Will it be a tour of one or more of the classics, the British Isles, France, Spain, or Italy?
 Do Germany and the Rhine River beckon?
-Or does the sheer physical beauty of Switzerland and Austria?
+Or does the sheer physical beauty of the Alps in Switzerland and Austria?
 How about the hot new emerging destinations of Central and Eastern Europe – the Czech Republic, Hungary, Croatia?
 Will Greece – with its classical heritage and wealth of sun-kissed islands – draw you in?
 Or will Turkey lure you to its ancient shores?

 You can focus a European tour around cities – Paris, Rome, Venice, Florence, London, Amsterdam, Brussels, Copenhagen, Stockholm, Helsinki, Vienna, Prague, Budapest, Krakow, Munich, Barcelona, Madrid, Lisbon, Athens or Istanbul – just to name a few.
 Or you can choose tours that concentrate more on small towns, villages, and the countryside.

-Virtually every tour of Europe is active in the sense that the older (and typically most interesting) parts of European cities are compact and made for walking, even if you are just strolling from museum to cathedral to outdoor café; it all adds up.
+Virtually every tour of Europe is active in the sense that the older (and typically most interesting) parts of European cities are compact and made for walking, and even if you are just strolling from museum to cathedral to outdoor café, it all adds up.
 Even culinary and wine-tasting tours can work off the pounds if combined with walking or cycling.

 But there are plenty of options for more traditionally active vacations as well.
 Walking trips that cover an average of ten miles a day or so and often spend nights in local inns are popular in France, Italy, Ireland, England, and many other European countries; best of all, your main luggage goes by van while you carry just a daypack.